 As a contact lens wearer, additional tests are done for you that are necessary to make sure your eyes are healthy, that your lenses fit properly and to ensure that you are seeing as well as possible.
 Contact lens professional fees are for the extra testing and time taken by the staff and doctor each year to properly evaluate your contact lenses.

 The first test uses the microscope to examine the fit of What types of the contact lens and the health of the cornea.
 Second, prescription measurements are done which are different than those for glasses.
 Third, the doctors remove the lenses and place dye in the eye to determine the health of the cornea underneath the contact lens.
 Fourth, the doctors discuss your use of solutions and recommend any changes, to improve comfort and reduce red, irritated eyes. in addition, they may order a corneal topography reading to further monitor any undesirable changes of the cornea.

 These contact lens-related tests are done in addition to the eye examination.
 These are procedures that only need to be done for contact lens wearers, not for patients who don't wear contact lenses.

 It depends on your plan's coverage.
 Most insurance plans cover a routine eye exam which determines your glasses prescription and evaluates your eye health.
-Contact lens services are separate procedures that often are not covered by insurance.
+Contact lens services may be covered under your insurance with additional copay or discounted fees.

 Soft Contact Lenses